-You’ve heard the news – mortgage rates surpassed 5% and don’t appear to be coming back down anytime soon.
+You’ve heard the news – mortgage rates hit yet another record low this week, the 12th of 2020, and don’t appear to be going up anytime soon.

 Here are 10 tips to accomplish that scary mission.
-Yes, it’s going to take some work, but if you’re diligent, you can still get what you want.
+Yes, it’s going to take some work, but if you’re diligent, you can save even more and make it well worth your time.

 I’ve said it once and I’ll say it again, and again after that.
 You have to take the time to compare rates and lenders if you want to secure the lowest interest rate on your mortgage.